CTA-K12/AngGridBundle/README.md

 Debugging the JSON Response
 ---------------------------

-Add ?debug=1 or &debug=1 to the query string to pull up the symfony debugging page for the json response.
+Add ?debug=1 or &debug=1 to the uri to pull up the symfony debugging page for the json response.
 This might be useful to count queries.